 Thank you for this excellent and heartfelt question.
 It’s one that I’m sure many other readers have as well.
-To respond to it, let me share some principles of forgiveness that I developed over the years in pastoral ministry, which I believe reflect the Bible’s teaching.
+To respond to it, let me share some principles of forgiveness that many people I encountered in my years in pastoral ministry found helpful.
+I believe these principles reflect the Bible’s teaching.

 • Forgiveness is an act of the will that must be completed by emotional work.

 Forgiveness is something that we choose to do because we know God expects it of us.
 In other words, it’s fundamentally an act of obedience.
 It’s true that the Lord’s Prayer implies that we should forgive if we want to be forgiven.
 But Jesus also taught that we should forgive because we have been forgiven.
 He told the parable of the unforgiving debtor, for example, to illustrate that because God has freely and graciously forgiven us in His great mercy, we should similarly show mercy to others.
 So choosing to forgive, in obedience, as an act of the will, is what qualifies as forgiveness.
 Once we make this choice and stick with it, God is satisfied, no matter how we feel afterwards.